 The combined research data allow third parties to develop, for example, websites and apps that help dieticians or supermarkets to provide their clients with scientifically accurate nutrition and lifestyle advice.
 Another opportunity is the development of apps that support individuals who want to adopt a healthier lifestyle.

-The Quisper platform is an initiative of the EIT Food community, part of the European Institute of Innovation & Technology.
+The Quisper platform was originally an initiative of QuaLiFY, which was taken over by the EIT Food community, part of the European Institute of Innovation & Technology.
 The Hyve is tasked with the technical realisation of the platform.

 Platform set up